hodgespodge/ros2-vnc/README.md

 Then access it with:
 > http://localhost:5901/?password=123456

+On OSX, Use a two-fingered tap to "right click"

 Once you start this, you'll see a _mostly blank looking_ vnc window.
 You can either right click to access the menu and open a terminal, OR, if you don't have an right click (Apple hardware I'm looking at you):

 You can then start *another* docker container: